 Bonded Medical Places (BMP) Scheme - Direct Entry & Graduate Entry

 Approximately 28% of CSP places in university medical programs across Australia must be set aside for the Federal Government's Bonded Medical Places (BMP) scheme.
 Students who accept their offer for a Bonded Medical Place will be required by the government to practice in a designated area of medical need at the completion of their training.
 An area of medical need will be a district of workforce shortage as defined by the Australian Government.

-- Direct Entry applicants will apply for a bonded medical place via VTAC.
+Direct Entry applicants will apply for a bonded medical place via VTAC as a preference.

-The Department of Health has developed a system called the Bonded Return of Service System (BRoSS) to assist the administrative requirements of all participants.
-It will support participants throughout each phase of their medical career from commencement as a bonded student until all return of service obligations under the program have been met.
+The Department of Health has a portal - Bonded Return of Service System (BRoSS) to assist with the administrative requirements of all participants.
+It supports participants throughout each phase of their medical career from commencement as a bonded student until all return of service obligations under the program have been met.